Juggalo Championship Wrestling: Broadcasts

 Juggalo Championship Wrestling began its first broadcast with the internet wrestling program SlamTV!
-Running from April 7, 2007 to August 4, 2008, the program aired 21 episodes in two seasons.
+Running from April 7, 2007, to August 4, 2008, the program aired 21 episodes in two seasons.
 The video release of the first season was the first wrestling DVD ever sold at the entire Hot Topic store chain.
 A brief series called Slam TV Express later ran for three episodes from May 25 to June 4, 2010.

 On March 26, 2011, the company produced its first live internet pay-per-view (iPPV), called Hatchet Attacks.
 Juggalo Championship Wrestling began broadcasting bi-weekly iPPV events on April 6.
-The company runs most its events at The Modern Exchange in Southgate, Michigan, in what are considered television tapings.
+The company ran most its events at The Modern Exchange in Southgate, Michigan, in what are considered television tapings.
 Major events occur every several weeks at concert venues throughout the United States.
 Annual shows include Hatchet Attacks, Oddball Wrestling, Flashlight Wrestling, Hallowicked After Party, Big Ballas' X-Mas Party, and the company's premier wrestling event Bloodymania.

+Currently, the company broadcasts a weekly show on YouTube called Lunacy along with occasional pay-per-view events on Triller TV.

+Championships and accomplishments

 Current champions

+Note: Tables with a "Days rec." column means that Juggalo Championship Wrestling officially recognizes a different number of days that a wrestler has held a title, generally due to an event airing on tape delay.